 - Monsters Den Book of Dread shows the queue with text instead of headshots◊.
 Monster's Den Chronicles shows the queue with headshots.

 - Gungnir.
 Though it's unique in that there's only one icon for the player (who can choose which unit to move and/or attack, instead of being forced to use only one) and that all player-controlled units have their own icon that says how long they have until the act again.
 Though the player can move anyone before the icon lights back up again, it reduces vitality temporarily.

-- The Lord Of The Rings The Third Age.
-The turn order is represented by headshots of the party stacked on top of each other.
-Not surprising since it runs on a slightly modified Final Fantasy X engine.
+- The Lord of the Rings: The Third Age: The turn order is represented by headshots of the party stacked on top of each other.